TadiT7/treble_experimentations_wiki/Nokia-1.md

 ## Android 10
 - Very unstable.

 ~~- Wi-Fi will kinda hang system.
-Sometimes will not work at all.~~ (Maybe older builds suffers this) ~~- Quickstep/SystemUI lock screen will hang the system and shows blank screen with System UI bar after a long while (Usually overnight sleep).~~ (Older builds only)
+Sometimes will not work at all.~~ (Maybe older builds suffers this)

+~~- Quickstep/SystemUI lock screen will hang the system and shows blank screen with System UI bar after a long while (Usually overnight sleep).~~ (Older builds only)

 - Don't set a lock screen.
 Will hang system and no password has been set after that (Encryption issues).
 That means you can't even use your existing user data from Android 8.1 or 9 to upgrade it.
 It will ask for Non-existent password when done with the upgrade.
 So backup before doing stuff.
 - Video codec is kinda broken (It will stutters and will not play the video smoothly or properly.
 For example, Settings/Setup wizard illustration videos.)
 - If you happen to get a Soft-reboot, modem software will never work again until a full reboot is initiated.
 ## Android 9
-- Wi-Fi hotspot will always broken with any form of Google Apps installed.
+~~-Wi-Fi hotspot will always broken with any form of Google Apps installed.
 In older builds without Google Apps it would work, but newer builds will completely break this feature.
 (Except Android 8.1 has the Wi-Fi hotspot working perfectly.
-Android 10 will have some sort of problems with Wi-Fi or Wi-Fi tethering)
+Android 10 will have some sort of problems with Wi-Fi or Wi-Fi tethering)~~ [Because there used to be no Go variant builds so out of the box, Wi-Fi hotspot is not working properly when you're attempting to install GMS on it manually.
+But since there is now.
+This is not true, it will work fine, even with Android 10 too.]

 - Used to has storage limitation to be flashed with v107.
 So far can flashed with v119 (With no built-in gapps).
 - Technically you can downgrade 9 to 8.1.
 But you can't get pass the lock screen.
 Because keyguard won't respond to your touches.
 - FRP lock doesn't work correctly (Tested with Google Pixel 1 Setup Wizard).
 It only unlocks with your Google Account.